Podkosa/moni/README.md

 Define your servers, handlers, integrations and other settings declaratively in `settings.yml`.
 See `example.settings.yml`.
 Set environmental variables `API_KEY` and `BOT_PORT` for the bot.
 See `example.env`.

-If you're deploying inside a container (e.g. Docker Compose), be sure to mount `./settings.yml:/botapp/settings.yml` through `volumes` and set env variables through `env_file`.
+If you're deploying inside a container (e.g. Docker Compose), be sure to mount `./settings.yml:/botapp/settings.yml` through `volumes` and set env variables (e.g. `env_file`).

 **TODO:**

 - Telegram integration
 - Health/heartbeat/pings checker
 - Customisable checker (get response from server, parse it in some way, figure out the status)
-- File, stdout, email handler
+- File, email handler
 - Remember previous alerts for subsequent checks, "back to normal" optional messages
 - Slack app distribution or manifest
 - More alert handlers